 The focus of the study is molecular biology and the unravelling of the molecular mechanisms that determine health and illness.
 With the internships, students are free to follow their aspirations, even to perform the second research proposal abroad and further enhancing their international experience.
 For the first internship Wellington worked in the characterization of mutations in breast and ovarian cancer.
 Currently he is doing his second project in the Experimental Nephrology, about kidney transplantation.
 Wellington chose to stay in the Netherlands since he is planning to combine research with clinical work: ‘MPDI has definitely changed the way I see and make science, and I will carry this with me in whatever I do in my future.’

 ‘Make sure you are willing to put in the time and effort.
-In the online course descriptions you can read all the information on each class and track.
+In the online course descriptions you can read all the information on each class and specialization.
 It is also important to keep organized and look up what deadlines are coming.
 And if you have any questions, the professors and other students are always willing to help.’

 'You can only find this specific combination of (bio)medical and pharmaceutical sciences here'